dvlab-research/Ref-NPR/README.md

 <br/>

 To get content from training set, you can choose the image from training dataset.
-We provide a simple script to build choose the image and build a config:
+We provide a simple script to choose the content image and build a config.
+Inside this script, a dictionary is used to select scene and image.
 ```bash
 python ./exps/ref_get_example.py
 ```